 Everolimus is approved to treat:

 - Pancreatic cancer, gastrointestinal cancer, and lung cancer (certain types).
 It is used in adults with progressive neuroendocrine tumors that cannot be removed by surgery, are locally advanced, or have metastasized (spread to other parts of the body).

-- Renal cell carcinoma (a type of kidney cancer) that is advanced, in adults who have not gotten better with other chemotherapy.
+- Renal cell carcinoma (a type of kidney cancer) that is advanced, in adults who have not gotten better after treatment with sunitinib or sorafenib.

 - Subependymal giant cell astrocytoma in adults and children aged 1 year or older who have tuberous sclerosis and are not able to have surgery.
-Everolimus is available as tablets (Afinitor) or tablets for oral suspension (Afinitor Disperz).
-Only Afinitor Disperz is used in children.

 Everolimus is also being studied in the treatment of other types of cancer.